Generic Name: Hydroxyzine Injection (hye DROX i zeen)

 - Rarely, a very bad skin reaction has happened with hydroxyzine injection.
 Signs include fever and many small skin spots within large areas of redness and swelling.
 Call your doctor right away if you have a rash or any of these signs.

-- Tissue damage has happened with this medicine.
+- Tissue damage has happened with hydroxyzine injection.
 Sometimes, this has led to surgery.
 Tell your nurse if you have any burning, color changes, pain, skin breakdown, or swelling where the shot was given.

 What are some other side effects of Hydroxyzine Injection?